GhostTroops/scan4all/README.md

 <img width="928" alt="image" src="https://user-images.githubusercontent.com/18223385/175768227-098c779b-6c5f-48ee-91b1-c56e3daa9c87.png">
 </h1>

-- What is scan4all: integrated vscan, nuclei, ksubdomain, subfinder, etc., fully automated and intelligent Code-level optimization, parameter optimization, and individual modules, such as vscan filefuzz, have been rewritten for these integrated projects.
+- What is scan4all: integrated vscan, nuclei, ksubdomain, subfinder, etc., fully automated and intelligent。red team tools Code-level optimization, parameter optimization, and individual modules, such as vscan filefuzz, have been rewritten for these integrated projects.
   In principle, do not repeat the wheel, unless there are bugs, problems
 - Cross-platform: based on golang implementation, lightweight, highly customizable, open source, supports Linux, windows, mac os, etc.